The Spleen Luo-Connecting channel is an acupuncture channel. It explains why its originating point, Spleen 4, is so important.

 Because Spleen deficiency is a cause of Phlegm, palpable masses under the skin or numb tingling anywhere may be a sign of Spleen luo-connecting channel problems, more especially if they occur along the Spleen’s channel pathway or in the main areas it reaches – in this case, the abdomen.

-However, to be sure of any of the Spleen luo syndromes listed above, an acupuncturist would have to ask questions, inspect and palpate your skin in various places.
+However, to be sure of any of the Spleen luo syndromes listed above, an acupuncturist would have to ask questions, and then inspect and palpate your skin in various places.

 For example, abdominal distension occurs in several of the listed syndromes.
-If it were due to Qi Stagnation one would expect it to feel better for exercise, which is definitely not usually the case if it were due to Blood Stasis - as an example.
+If it were due to Qi Stagnation one would expect it to feel better for exercise, but that is definitely not usually the case if it were due to Blood Stasis.

 The originating point, Spleen 4, Gongsun, has this direct connection to the abdomen and its contents.
 That may explain why it was found to be able to act as a Master or Opening point for Chong Mo.
 The secondary opening point for Chong Mo is on the Pericardium channel at Pericardium 6.

-If the Chong Mo's energy is much about the fascia or membranes that wrap, protect and hold up the contents of the abdomen, one can see why it combines well with the Qi of the Pericardium, which wraps the Heart and to which Pericardium 6 has a direct connection.
+If the Chong Mo’s energy is much about the fascia or membranes that wrap, protect and hold up the contents of the abdomen, then one can see why it combines well with the Qi of the Pericardium, which wraps around the heart and with which Pericardium 6 has a direct connection.